Search

 Right now, according to Briggs, two issues rise to the surface.
 “We’d like state regulators and inspectors to recognize that home-based programs are very different from centers and should be regulated differently.
 For example, one of our regulations is that sleeping cots or mats have to be at least 2 feet apart when children are sleeping.
 Many rooms in a regular home cannot accommodate five or six cots with that much room in between, so this is a real burden on providers who have to renovate their space just to meet this one regulation.”

 Secondly, home-based child care certifications and inspection requirements are not designed to be accessible to providers who work long days caring for children and have little time left over for the administrative work of completing forms and rearranging their house to meet increasingly burdensome regulations that don’t impact the health and safety of children.
-Already, Gardener says, most providers must own their own homes and carve out a space in their home for child care that is entirely separate from their living space.
+Already, Gardner says, most providers must own their own homes and carve out a space in their home for child care that is entirely separate from their living space.

-Through their work as advocates for network members and for home-based care generally, Briggs and Gardener hope to make QIP a role model for other urban child care networks.
-“We already know that home-based care is high quality,” says Gardener.
+Through their work as advocates for network members and for home-based care generally, Briggs and Gardner hope to make QIP a role model for other urban child care networks.
+“We already know that home-based care is high quality,” says Gardner.
 “We were the saving grace for families during the pandemic because we stayed open.
 Our members have more experience and more degrees than your typical center child care worker where turnover is high, so we provide excellent and continuous care for kids.
 With this grant, we will be able to implement our vision to uplift more home-based providers to a level of influential quality and professionalism so that we can keep more women in the workforce and provide more continuity and stability for children and their families.”

 Anne Vilen writes about child care, education and mental health from her home in Asheville, North Carolina.
 Find her on X: @Anne_Vilen